-- Examine the epoxy resin security coating for obvious signs of damage. - The smart card reader is directly plugged into the module and the cable has not been tampered with.
-Where the module is in an appliance the security of this connection may be protected by the seals or other tamper evidence provided by the appliance.
+- Examine the epoxy resin security coating for obvious signs of damage. - The smart card reader is directly plugged into the port provided by the appliance in which the module is integrated and the cable has not been tampered with.

 Strength of functions